 The 0% house edge for No Zero Roulette should give you an idea regarding which versions will have the best odds in Roulette.

 For this reason, the poorest odds are met in Triple-Zero games when excluding Mini versions.
-This is explained by the fact that the spots "divide" the probabilities equally.
+This is explained by the fact that the spots “divide” the probabilities equally.
 This means that the “weight” by which the green spot affects the odds at Roulette tables increases if you have fewer spots.

-American versions fall in the middle, as they have two green spots, while the European options are the better choice among popular entries.
+American versions fall in the middle, having two green spots, while the European options are the better choice among popular entries.

-Why go for French instead of European options:
+Why you should go for the French Version

 Their table layouts are the same, which translates into identical odds in Roulette.
 The difference is in the game terms.
 French Roulette has two more rules that will give you an edge: